ibpsa/project1-boptest/examples/python/baseline_testing/README.md

 The baseline testing results for the typical days with constant pricing scenario is tabulated in the following table and depicted in the scatterplot.
 To provide a convincing benchmark, the heating month average for different KPIs is provided in the last row.
+For a specific sceanrio (e.g., constant+peak_heat_day), one could compare the customized controller performance with the baseline case results (row 0).
+In addition, the heating month average results could be compared (row 6).

 <h4 align="center"> Typical Day Testing Result Table for Testcase bestest_hydronic </h4>